-Never keep bunny outdoors.
+Never keep your rabbit outdoors.

 There are too many predators (two- and four-legged) that can directly or indirectly kill a rabbit, plus many insects carry diseases (myxomytosis, botfly, maggots, fleas, mites, etc.) that easily infect an outdoor rabbit.
 Outdoor rabbits also suffer from undetected illnesses and loneliness.
-If you let your rabbit outside during the day, make sure she is confined in a sturdy wire enclosure, protected from the weather, and safe from predators on feet and wings.
+If you let your rabbit outside during the day, make sure they is confined in a sturdy wire enclosure, protected from the weather, and safe from predators on feet and wings.

-Temperature is also a concern; rabbits are susceptible to heat stroke and will succumb to temperatures in the 80s F. Keep bunny in a cool room (60-70 F); on hot days run the air conditioner or place a plastic soda container filled with frozen water in the cage with a fan.
+Temperature is also a concern; rabbits are susceptible to heat stroke and will succumb to temperatures in the 80s F. Keep your rabbit in a cool room (60-70 F); on hot days run the air conditioner or place a plastic soda container filled with frozen water in the cage with a fan.
 Sadly, we have seen many rabbits with missing ears caused by exposure to a Wisconsin winter.
 Rabbits belong indoors with your family.

 If Using a Cage

-Bunny-Proofing Your Home
+Rabbit-Proofing Your Home